READING COMPREHENSION EXERCISES...

-If you've just surfed in... click Reading on the left of this page to follow this lesson from the beginning.
+If you've just landed on this page... click Reading at the top to follow this lesson from the beginning.

 ‘Opposites’ may be mentioned in the text; however, they are not the answer to the question.
 In other words, they may give information that is similar to that in the text, but have nothing to do with the question.

 Answer choices like these often give ‘extra’ information.
 Answer choice D is an example of an ‘opposite’ answer choice.
 Notice that the wording “highly sensitive whiskers” is exactly the same as in the text; however, the answer choice gives additional information not related to the question.

 California Sea Lions feed on a wide variety of seafood including fish, shellfish and squid.
 They are excellent predators with a streamlined body and highly sensitive whiskers to detect food.
 California Sea Lions are highly sociable and gather in large numbers on beaches and coasts.

 d. have highly sensitive whiskers to help identify each other